When someone wants more out of their sex life, it’s sometimes hard to know where to turn. A sex coach is one of many options.

 - Complete the intake form.
 In all likelihood, your sex coach will provide an intake form with questions about your health, sexual history, relationship history, and more.
 Do your best to answer each question as completely as you can.
 Intake forms can be long, so set aside some time so you don’t have to rush through it.
 If you struggle to pay attention to long forms, ask your sex coach if you can schedule a short call to answer the questions instead.

 - Exercise self-care before your session.
-Talking about sex can be really, really hard for many of us.
+Talking about sex can be really hard.
 Most of us weren’t brought up in a sex-positive culture that made it easy to do so.
-Knowing that you’re going into a sex coaching session can bring a sense of dread, and set you up to clam-up during your session.
-Do your best to unwind and relax as much as possible ahead of time and take care of yourself, and don’t forget to breathe when you get there!
+Knowing that you’re going into a sex coaching session can bring a sense of discomfort.
+Do your best to unwind and relax as much as possible ahead of time and take care of yourself.
+Don’t forget to breathe when you get there!

 - Remember that a sex coach is just a person who wants to help.
 It can feel strange to turn to someone who is an “expert” in something that we’re led to believe should be easy.
 However, it’s important to remember that sex coaches just want to help people have the sex life they desire.
 Even when sharing very intimate details about your life, a sex coach isn’t in the business of passing judgment—they’re there to gather information, provide resources and information, and cheer you on to a more fulfilling sex life.